anuhya901-cell/cesppl-internship/Learning_Log.md

 After the sanity check passed, I trained the model on the full Flowers dataset and achieved 100% validation accuracy after two epochs.
 This exercise helped me understand how to debug machine learning pipelines before running full-scale training experiments.

+# LEARNING LOG

+## Week 5 - Karpathy and Flowers

+### What I Read

+* Andrej Karpathy: A Recipe for Training Neural Networks
+* Relevant sections from Hands-On Machine Learning by Aurélien Géron

+### Key Ideas Learned

+1. Become one with the data.

+   * Always inspect and understand the dataset before training.

+2. Start with a simple baseline.

+   * Build a working model first, then improve it incrementally.

+3. Overfit a small batch first.

+   * Verify that the training pipeline works correctly before large-scale training.

+4. Visualize everything.

+   * Training curves and confusion matrices help identify problems.

+5. Inspect misclassified examples.

+   * Incorrect predictions often reveal the true weaknesses of a model.

+### Application to Flowers Project

+* Used MobileNetV2 for transfer learning.
+* Achieved 89.51% validation accuracy.
+* Generated and analyzed a confusion matrix.
+* Observed confusion between visually similar flower classes.
+* Learned the importance of evaluating model errors rather than relying only on accuracy.